 Final Thoughts on the Rotel CD11 Tribute CD Player

 My first choice for digital will always be a physical CD ripped to my music server.
 Day in and day out, this provides the greatest sonics in my system often when comparing to streaming or other formats.
-Having said that, however, it should not be assumed that the Rotel CD11 Tribute is not an exceptional sounding CD player because it is, especially for the price.
+Having said that, however, it should not be assumed that the Rotel CD11 Tribute (buy at Crutchfield) is not an exceptional sounding CD player because it is, especially for the price.
 I listened to countless CDs on the Rotel CD11 Tribute and I could not find a major flaw in anything I heard.
 For an entry level, budget audio system, and one with a library of physical discs, the CD11 will absolutely hit it out of the park.
 For media collections short on SACD and DVD-Audio, the CD11 is a unit that will easily provide hours of listening enjoyment.
 The ease of use and superior sonics make it an admirable addition to any audio system and one that may be enjoyed disc, after disc, after disc.